 In honor of the Charleston Nine, this work for jazz trio, jazz trumpet, solo violin, vocalists (Janice Chandler-Eteme, Tiffany Godette and Roderick Dixon), narrators, and choir speaks to the sacredness of all life, the beauty of forgiveness, and the reconciliation necessary for healing common to all people.

-The Philadelphia Orchestra returns for a tenth season to present a FREE Neighborhood Concert on the RiverStage at the Great Plaza, presented by Wells Fargo, in partnership with the Deleware River Waterfront Corp, featuring musical favorites and Tchaikovsky's .
-The concert will be followed by a land-side fireworks display.
+The Philadelphia Orchestra returns for a tenth season to present a FREE Neighborhood Concert on the RiverStage at the Great Plaza, presented by Wells Fargo, in partnership with the Delaware River Waterfront Corporation, featuring musical favorites and Tchaikovsky's 1812 Overture.
+The concert will be followed by a fireworks display as part of Wawa Welcome America, presented by Comcast NBC Universal and Pyrotecnico.

 This concert is FREE and open to the public.
 Seating is general admission and first-come, first-served.
 Tickets are not required, but RSVP's are appreciated.